Tis a gift to be simple, tis a gift to be free

 "Not—not all of this is for tomorrow," Wilson said.
 He sounded defensive and even better, guilty.
 "I thought—you—you usually don't have much—"

 "You're stocking my cupboards," House said.
-"Why, that's so decent of you, James."
+"Why, that's so thoughtful of you, James."
 He moved further into the kitchen and picked up a can.
 "Sliced peaches in one hundred per cent juice," he read from the label.
-"Very nutritious.
+"Very healthy.
 How long do you think it'll be before the can rusts and the contents spill out over my dead and decaying body?"

 Wilson glared at him.
 "It wouldn't hurt you to have some extra things around in case of emergency," he said.
 His blush deepened.
 "Mock me all you like.
 The next time we have a blizzard and I can't get here to help you, you'll be glad to have something on hand."

-House put the can on the counter, dismissing it.
-"How big's the bird?" he asked, nodding his head at the turkey sitting in the sink.
+House put the can on the counter in dismissal.
+"How big's the bird?"
+He nodded his head at the turkey in the sink.

-House said nothing and kept his gaze on the screen, struggling to maintain a stony silence.
+House said nothing and kept his gaze on the screen, as he fought to maintain a stony silence.
 He honestly didn't care what size the damn thing was, but the temptation to mess with Wilson's head was too much to resist.

 "Okay, fine.
 Don't tell me."
 Wilson trudged off to the car once more.